davidivory/free-genai-bootcamp-2025/lang-portal/backend-py/sql/backend-technical-specs.md

 # Backend Server Technical Specs

+## Business Requirements
+We are building a learning portal that acts as a launchpad for study activities but also browse our volcabulary library.
+- have an inventory of words in the target language
+- have a group of words to thematic categories (e.g. animals, colors, foods, places, etc.)
+- We want to store study session eg. words right and wrong

+## API Endpoints

 ## Business Goal:

 Business Goal:
 A language learning school wants to build a prototype of learning portal which will act as three things:
-Inventory of possible vocabulary that can be learned Act as a  Learning record store (LRS), providing correct and wrong score on practice vocabulary A unified launchpad to launch different learning apps
+- Inventory of possible vocabulary that can be learned
+- Act as a  Learning record store (LRS), providing correct and wrong score on practice vocabulary
+- A unified launchpad to launch different learning apps

 ## Technical Requirements
 - The backend will be built using python